terraform-google-modules/terraform-google-kubernetes-engine/modules/beta-public-cluster/README.md

 - `terraform apply` to apply the infrastructure build
 - `terraform destroy` to destroy the built infrastructure

+## Upgrade to v3.0.0

+v3.0.0 is a breaking release.
+Refer to the
+[Upgrading to v3.0 guide][upgrading-to-v3.0] for details.

 ## Upgrade to v2.0.0

 v2.0.0 is a breaking release.
 Refer to the